-Gone are the days when man caves mean dark spaces with a beer pong table, flashing neon lights and walls lined with posters of baseball players.
-Once you enter parenthood, your idea of the world changes, along with the things that are important to you.
-Whether it’s an entire room, a basement or a tiny corner in between the kitchen and your children’s playroom, a man cave—or should we say, dad cave—is your own private space where you can indulge in your own hobbies and interests (even if that only lasts four minutes before your kids come crashing in).
+Gone are the days when man caves mean dingy spaces with a beer pong table, flashing neon lights, and walls lined with posters of baseball players.
+Once you enter adulthood, your idea of the world changes, along with the things that are important to you.
+Whether it’s an entire room, the basement, or a tiny corner in between the kitchen and the living room, a man cave—or a dad cave if you’re a parent—is your own private space where you can indulge in your own hobbies and interests.

 Everyone loves having a space of their own, no matter how small or large.
-And the good news for dads?
+The good news?
 You don’t need to remodel your entire house to carve a space for you.
-For those in need of a quick and budget-friendly fix, we asked Bonnie to share a few tips on how to build the perfect modern dad cave.
+For those in need of a quick and budget-friendly fix, we asked Bonnie to share a few tips on how to build the perfect modern man or dad cave.

 1. A man cave is more than a room, it’s a mindset.